Sushma-Ravindra/IIITB-ASIC-1/README.md

-## DAY-5 -If,case,for loop and generate
+## DAY-5 -If case for loop and generate

 <details>

 <summary>